-Selecting the right digital core banking platform is a major step forward, but successfully implementing and integrating it in the cloud is the final significant step towards becoming digital and fully configurable with automated deployment.
+Selecting the right core banking platform is a major step forward, but successfully implementing and integrating it in the cloud is the final significant step towards becoming digital and fully configurable with automated deployment.
 This step often proves to be a challenge for banks.

 1. Gather information and talk to other financial institutions